- back to Front Page

 Thomas Johannsen is founder of the Genetic Choir and works as interdisciplinary performer and director on the boundaries of music, dance and theatre.
 For more of his work see: www.thojoh.com

 He initiated a regular research+training space in Amsterdam, which is run by the international community of improvisers: “The Carpet Sessions” are inviting professionals of any discipline to share their work, train their craft and conduct research projects on improvisation.
-The same website hosts an interdisciplinary improvisation knowledge base, which is meant as a growing wikipedia for improvisation principles and concepts.
-The project is open to anyone in the field to join and contribute. www.instantcomposition.com
+He facilitates the improvisation.wiki , which is meant as a growing wikipedia for improvisation principles and concepts.

 You can find two live recorded examples of this collaboration on our website: one is the audio recording of “Olin” (see top of this page or on our audio page) – another is the visually enhanced live video of “Los Abogados” performed at the Toon&Taal Festival in Provadja (see below).